ethanuppal/spade/README.md

 ```

 Spade is in its early stages, so everything is subject to change.
 For now,
-there are a few larger examples of what the language looks like in the `1dpong`
+there are a few larger examples of what the language looks like in the `sample_projects` directory.
-and `gaming` directories.

 ## Getting started